-The Scion FR-S was the 2013 Best Sports Car for the Money because it has the best combination of ownership costs and positive reviews in its class.
+The 2013 Scion FR-S was named our 2013 Best Sports Car for the Money when it was new.

 Other Cars to Consider

 The 2013 Mazda Miata earned praise for its nimble handling, communicative steering and precise manual gearbox.
 Like the FR-S, reviewers said the Miata's light weight means that its four-cylinder engine provides plenty of power, and that overall, the Miata is an absolute joy to drive.

 Reviewers were impressed the 2013 Mini Cooper Coupe's razor-sharp handling, responsive steering and ample road grip.
 They added that models equipped with turbocharged engines feel potent and are incredibly fun to drive, and the two-seat Mini Coupe has a bit more trunk space than the FR-S.